Automatic Caching with Query

 );

-Each Query must have a queryFn.
-This is an asynchronous function that can return any custom or built in type.
-The return value of the queryFn will be cached.
+is an asynchronous function that can return any value which will then be cached.

 A query must be given a unique key which can be any json serializable value.
 Each unique key will create a new query in the cache.
 Initial data can be passed to the query.
 On the first request this initial data will be emitted as part of the state rather than null.
-Any global query configuration can be overridden when instantiating a new query.
-See configuration for more details.

 Query State

-2. A listener is added to the query stream.
+method is invoked - A listener is added to the query stream.

 Query Stream